wp-plugins/content-aware-sidebars/readme.txt

 If you have any questions not answered here, head to the [Support Forum](http://wordpress.org/tags/content-aware-sidebars?forum_id=10) or [contact me directly](http://www.intox.dk/kontakt/).

+= Does my theme support this plugin? =

+Most likely.
+If the theme supports widget areas/sidebars, new sidebars can be created to replace or merge with those.
+If not, it is still possible to create sidebars and then use the function `display_ca_sidebar()` in the theme.

+= My new sidebar is not shown where I expect it to? =

+All content rules are dependent of each other (when they collide), which makes it possible to create extremely focused rules for where to display a sidebar; e.g. with posts written by a given author and with a given category.
+However, this also means that it currently is not possible to create a single sidebar that should be displayed with posts by a given author or posts with a given category.

+Note the exposure setting, as it determines whether the selected rules apply to archives, singulars or both.

 = How do I use display_ca_sidebar( $args )? =

 This function is optional and handles all sidebars that are set to be handled manually.
 It can be inserted anywhere on your site in any quantity, either as it is, or with the following parameters: